randy-rebucas/lingkod-ph/docs/role-based-feature-access-documentation.md

 ## Conclusion

-This documentation provides a comprehensive overview of the role-based feature access system in Lingkod PH.
+This documentation provides a comprehensive overview of the role-based feature access system in LocalPro.
 The platform's subscription model ensures that users have access to appropriate features based on their role and subscription tier, while providing clear upgrade paths for premium features.

 The system is designed to be scalable, secure, and user-friendly, with clear messaging about feature availability and upgrade requirements.
 This approach helps users understand the value of different subscription tiers while maintaining a smooth user experience across all roles.